-Being the safety conscious, and thrifty, traveller I am.
+Being the safety conscious, and thrifty, traveler I am.
 I wanted to share my research so I can be better prepared for driving abroad.
 As well as some information to help you (and me) decide if it’s better to rent or buy a car for a road trip (around 3 months long) in the USA and/ or Australia.

 IDP – International Driver Permit

 My number one tip would be to apply in your country of residence for an International Drivers Permit.
 If you are in the UK you can do this at the Post Office, In the USA through AAA and in New South Wales, Australia go through NRMA.
 This MUST be applied for in your home country, it can’t be applied for while you are abroad.

 This is an internationally recognized license that you should carry with your normal license.
 It’s required or recommended in over 140 countries.
 In some it’s a legal requirement, in others, it may be a compulsory requirement of car hire companies.
 In most English speaking countries you may be ok, the IDP basically translates your license into different languages so it can be understood globally.

 1. Make sure you have good insurance.

 This is a bit of a no-brainer really.
 If you are hiring a car make sure you are fully covered by them.
 Or if you are staying a bit longer, even better get your own.
 Cars are expensive and you don’t want to get caught out if anything were to happen.